 Secretary

-As you can see from the example, a secretary and a clerk work in the office of our conditional organization.
-Most of the functions are divided between them, except for the registration of documents and the development of a nomenclature of cases.
-Of course, this approach to registration is incorrect, difficult to control and inconvenient for both the specialists themselves and their fellow executors.
+As can be seen from the example, a secretary and a clerk work in the office of our hypothetical organization.
+Most functions are divided between them, except for registering documents and developing a nomenclature of cases.
+Of course, this approach to registration is incorrect, difficult to control and inconvenient both for the specialists themselves and for their fellow performers.
 This problem needs to be fixed in the future.

 Let’s say that the listed organizational processes are not enough.
 The manager wants to add a few more to them: